Community

 House Staff

-As Head of Year 7 & 8, Hannah Graham has a particular focus on the overall academic progress of the children.
-Every child has a Tutor who is responsible for keeping a close eye on their academic progress and helping them to flourish in all aspects of school life.
+Every child has a Tutor who keeps a close eye on their academic progress and helps them flourish in all aspects of school life.
 Tutors forge close relationships with the pupils and are in regular communication with parents about their child’s progress and achievements.
 To give our pupils the best support we possibly can, we build a strong partnership between parents and the school team, with the child at its centre.

-Other subject specialist staff teach the Junior pupils and visit the House regularly to run activities or provide support.
-This means the Junior pupils get to know staff who will teach them over the years to come, smoothing their transition to the Senior School and building positive relationships with teachers who know them really well.
+Subject specialist staff teach the Junior pupils and also visit the House regularly to run activities or provide support.
+This means Junior pupils foster strong relationships with staff who go on to teach them over the years to come, helping smooth the transition to the Senior School.

-Every year, a number of Sixth Form students are chosen to be Junior House Monitors.
-They visit weekly, playing with the children, helping with prep, and acting as big brothers and sisters and role models.
+In their final year at Ampleforth, some Senior students are chosen to be Junior House Monitors.
+They visit regularly, playing with the younger children, helping with prep, acting as big brothers and sisters and as role models.
 The younger pupils love this and it helps them grow in confidence socially and feel more connected across the College.